gamesolver/gamesolver.github.io/_solving-connect-four/08-iterative-deepening.md

 # Benchmark

 Exploring at a shallow depth first speeds up considerably the computation of position with a short term outcome (easy and medium test set).
-It has almost no impact on weak solver because we are using there a \[-1;1\] exploration windows that
+It has almost no impact on weak solver because we are using a \[-1;1\] exploration window that does not benefit much of the new strategy.

-For this benchmark, we took a 64MB transposition table (same size as Fhourstone reference).
-It reduces significantly the number of explored node, especially when a deeper search is needed.
-We are now able to solve most of the beginning of game test cases in a reasonbale time:

 |Solver                                 |Test Set name   |mean time    |mean nb pos  |K pos/s |